In the Historical Town of Vevey, Switzerland, Montalba Architects Devised a Set-piece Solution—with a Twist—for a Modern, Three-story Loft

 “The staircase not only fulfills a clear functional role…” but becomes “a center-stage piece within the project.”

 Theater in the round, as it were.
 Although, this is not a form content to simply fade into the background or wade out politely from the wings.
 It is central to the visual vocabulary of the overall loft, its form reflecting the original circular window that lines the southern façade and infused with the insurrectionist spirit of its muse Matta-Clark.
-It’s confident, nonconformist, a bit rogue.
+It’s confident, nonconformist, and a bit rogue.
 And you can’t take your eyes off it, or simply won’t.

 Riviera Loft is, in the end, a physical manifestation of Montalba Architects’ ability to meet the moment.
 The practice is never better than when boldly challenged—or challenging conventional ideas with unconventional solutions.
 This is proud, poised, and audacious design.
 And, like the heft of its staircase, it speaks volumes about an architectural practice forever in ascension.